the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

   - Chemfuel Generator (standalone, requires a worked Refinery of any type and an Experimental Lab, boosts city Production by 5% and provides 2 units of Power, will be destroyed if the city is captured)

 #### The Mariners
-- They now start with Rediscovery adopted, and upon adopting Advanced Piracy *all* of their Water units along with their Personnel units gain the policy's Sea Raider promotion.
+- They now start with Rediscovery adopted, and upon adopting Advanced Piracy *all* of their Water units along with their Low Tech and Personnel units gain the policy's Sea Raider promotion.
 - The Great Lighthouse buffed to add +2 Food to the capital provided it's actually founded on the coast.
 It no longer generates Faith, however.
 - Trader's Congress no longer increases the effectivess of Water gifts to City-States, but generates Culture equal to 10% of the total output from allied City-States, and adds +1 Water per 4 population to all cities along with +1 Water to city connections.
 - Raider's Council now grants a +10% growth boost in coastal cities and a +15% Production bonus towards Water units.